oveas/persistent-filters/readme.txt

 Correct, that button is only shown when you actually used a filter for the current post type.

 == Changelog ==

+= 1.1.0 =
+* Fix: disabled fallbaclk by default, that could cause infinite loops
+* Added support for WooCommerce Orders

 = 1.0.1 =
 * Fixed an incomplete commit to svn